gpaulissen/bml/README.md

 ### Copy/Cut/Paste

 You could copy/cut sections of bidding tables.
-This is done by writing #COPY <name> or #CUT <name>.
-The <name> is later used when pasting the copy.
+This is done by writing #COPY &lt;name&gt; or #CUT &lt;name&gt;.
+The &lt;name&gt; is later used when pasting the copy.
 The difference between #COPY and #CUT is that #COPY will preserve the copied rows, while #CUT will remove them (and hence they will not be parsed until pasted).
 Use #ENDCOPY or #ENDCUT to specify where the copying/cutting ends.

-To paste a copied/cut section, use #PASTE <name>. #PASTE takes indentation into consideration, so for instance a #CUT may be done at the top level of the document and later pasted deep into a bidding table.
+To paste a copied/cut section, use #PASTE &lt;name&gt;. #PASTE takes indentation into consideration, so for instance a #CUT may be done at the top level of the document and later pasted deep into a bidding table.
 You can also replace text in the copy when pasting, a somewhat complex but powerful tool.
-This is done by typing #PASTE <name> <target>=<replacement>.
+This is done by typing #PASTE &lt;name&gt; &lt;target&gt;=&lt;replacement&gt;.
 A paste may have several targets and replacements.
 Let's look at an example:

 ```
 #CUT transfer